 All communication and visibility actions will be evaluated on a regular basis, using external or internal evaluators.
 Data for evaluation of the communication objectives listed above will come from surveys, internal statistics or website analytics.

-The result indicators are defined in the five objectives above.
+The result indicators corresponding to the five objectives above include the target value to be achieved as well as the baseline that equals 0 for all.

 The programme will have a more detailed set of indicators to follow and evaluate all communication and visibility actions and improve their performance on an ongoing basis.